top of page

 Client Doula Match

 Do you need a doula?
 We work to make our resources convenient and accessible. take the time to fill out this short survey so we can better assist you.
-A team member will get back to you within 48hrs.Thank you!
+A team member will get back to you within 48hrs.
+Thank you!
 Looking forward to speaking with you soon.

 Hands Holding Hands

-Most deaths during childhood take place during the first year of life, more specifically the first month of life (the neonatal period/ the earliest time of life ).
-Neonatal mortality accounts for roughly 48% of deaths of all infant deaths. in comparison to death rates in 2022 of children under the age of 5, which was 47%.
+Most deaths during childhood take place during the first year of life, more specifically the first month of life (the neonatal period/ the earliest time of life).
+Neonatal mortality accounts for roughly 48% of deaths of all infant deaths.
+In comparison to death rates in 2022 of children under the age of 5, which was 47%.
 Statistics call attention to the crucial need for improvement in healthcare and advocacy to educate families on preventative measures that can be taken to reduce infant mortality.

 Wooden Cars